 Many people wonder how often their fireplace chimney and flue should be cleaned.
 According to the NFPA, the answer is at least once a year.

 You should also keep an eye on your fireplace as you use it and clean it regularly.
-Remove and dispose of the ash after every few fires and check the soot buildup to see when it’s time to wipe down the walls of your fireplace.
+Remove and dispose of the ash after every few fires, and check the soot buildup to see when it’s time to wipe down the walls of your fireplace.
 You can do this by taking a metal poker and scratching the soot on the walls.
 If the amount of soot is greater than 1/8”, then it’s time to scrub it clean.
 We also recommend regularly cleaning your fireplace blower to keep it from filling your living room full of dust!

 5. Clear the Area Around Your Fireplace and Chimney

 Preparing the area around your fireplace and chimney for fires is also a good idea.
 Remove anything flammable from in front of your fireplace to avoid any fire hazards.
-Be especially careful not to let your stockings and Christmas tree hang too close to the fire!
+Be careful not to let your stockings and Christmas tree hang too close to the fire!

 6. Follow Safe Fire Building Best Practices

-An additional part of winterizing a fireplace is following all fire safety best practices.
+Another part of winterizing a fireplace is following all fire safety best practices.
 These include checking the batteries in your smoke and carbon monoxide detectors and having a fire extinguisher nearby.

-When it comes time to start your fire, remember to open the damper first so that you won’t fill your home with smoke.
-Then make sure you build your fire toward the back of the fireplace on top of the metal grate.
+When it comes time to start your fire, remember to open the damper first so you won’t fill your home with smoke.
+Then, make sure you build your fire toward the back of the fireplace on top of the metal grate.
 We recommend igniting the kindling under a pyramid of firewood pieces and then periodically adding a piece at a time to keep the fire hot and steady.

 7. Use Kiln-Dried Firewood for the Best Fires